peterhinch/micropython-async/v3/docs/THREADING.md

 Blocking functions or methods have the potential of stalling the `uasyncio` scheduler.
 Short of rewriting them to work properly the only way to tame them is to run them in another thread.
+Any function to be run in this way must conform to the guiedelines above, notably with regard to allocation and side effects.

+## 4.1 Basic approach

-The following is a way to achieve this.
+The following is a way to "unblock" a single function or method.
 ```python
 async def unblock(func, *args, **kwargs):
     def wrap(func, message, args, kwargs):